Logo Transparency - PNG

 Useful information

-Language: English is the predominant language in Scotland, while Scots Gaelic (Gàidhlig) is also spoken in some areas, especially in the Highlands and the Western Isles.
+Language: English is the predominant language, with Scots Gaelic (Gàidhlig) spoken in parts of the Highlands and Western Isles.

 Enquire now